LutzGue/songblueprint/README.md

 ## Inspirational Tool
 The common way of creating chord progressions is to fill 4 bars with 4 bass notes, then fill them with chords from the scale in the key and loop.
 This helps create driving grooves and inspiring moods.
 But it is not a phrase, it has no overarching functional connection.
 Therefore, this article explains how to use phrases with cadences to tell longer self-contained satisfying stories and avoid endless loops that make melody development difficult and shift the focus away from the groove.

-Use the generated phrase as an inspiration tool: Add the generated Roman Numeral Progresson in the online tool "Automatic SATB Part-Writer" and choose the most melodic one from the different positions in keyboard style or in 4-part-writing style.
-Then fill in the transitions with passing notes in the roll editor of your DAW.
-Practice the piece with feeling on the instrument and record it.
+This tool is also an inspirational tool: You can use the generated phrase as a starting point for your melody development.
+You can add the generated Roman Numeral Progression in the online tool “Automatic SATB Part-Writer” and choose the most melodic one from the different positions (voicings) in keyboard style or in four-part-writing style.
+Then you can fill in the transitions with passing notes in the roll editor of your DAW (Digital Audio Workstation).
+You can also practice the piece with feeling on the instrument and record it.

+Here are some examples of how you can use this tool to create your own songs:

 Example 1: keyboard voicing in the key of C# Minor
 ![example1](https://github.com/LutzGue/songblueprint/blob/main/img/keyboard_style_example1.jpg)